YehonathanBarda/dropletscript/README.md

 2. Choose image files
 3. Name the LOG file (the results file)
 4. Choose directory for the results
+5. Choose the Log Mod: either Overwrite the or Append to the exsisting file.
-5. Click Run
+7. Click Run
-6. The intermediate results will be displayed.
+8. The intermediate results will be displayed.
 Make sure that the drop and surface are detected correctly.
-7. Prass q continue to the next image.
+9. Prass q continue to the next image.
-8. When calculation is complite, click on 'Open Log file' to see the results.
+10. When calculation is complite, click on 'Open Log file' to see the results.

 #### Directly from python
 1. Place your images in the working folder (default is the current directory).